-A central component of our architecture is the possibility to extend the eID usage to numerous domains.
-Such a domain could be any public or private service (e.g. loyalty card programs, public transport tickets).
-Our proposed architecture thereby aims for simplicity for domain managers and users.
-Hence, it should be easy for service provider to make use of our mobile eID system and for eID holders to control their data.
-We define three main mechanism for that purpose:
+A central component of our architecture is the potential usage of the eID for numerous services (e.g. loyalty card program).
+With simplicity as a major goal, it should thereby be easy for service providers to integrate with our system and for eID holders to control the data attributes that can be read by verifiers.
+We define three main mechanisms for that purpose:

-Profiles In order to give the user control over the data, we introduce the concept of profiles to the mobile eID architecture.
+Profiles.
+In order to give the user control over the data, we introduce the concept of profiles to the mobile eID architecture.
 A profile defines data attributes which are accessible for a specific purpose or a group of verifiers.
-A profile could be a birthday verification profile where only the date of birth is accessible, an identity verification profile where only the portrait picture and the name are accessible, etc. The management application (eID-MA) running on the mobile device of the prover maintains these profiles.
+For example, an age verification profile where only the date of birth and the portrait picture is accessible (for the disco bouncer use case).
+The management application (eID-MA) running on the mobile device of the prover maintains these profiles and stores them on the SE.
 It is also possible to associate one profile with a domain in a trust-on-first-use (TOFU) database.
 This enables the user to remember data attributes that can be retrieved by specific domain verifiers.

-In order to support verification with a turned-off prover device, the SE stores a profile for each domain as well as a default profile.
-Trust-on-First-Use (TOFU) Each SE of an eID holder possesses a TOFU database with information about enrolled domains.
-An entry consists of the identifier (i.e. public key) of the domain $D{id}$ and a profile, which defines the attributes a domain verifier can query.
+Trust-on-First-Use (TOFU).
+Each SE of an eID holder possesses a TOFU database with information about enrolled domains.
+The basic idea is that the trust relationship between an eID holder and a domain manager is established at the first encounter.
+The eID holder then stores the public key of this domain in the TOFU database and only trusts verifications for that domain where the verifier can proof the possession of the private key or demonstrate a certificate signed with this private key.
+An entry in the database consists of the identifier (i.e. public key) of the domain $D{id}$ and a profile, which defines the attributes a domain verifier can query.
 In addition, there might be additional attributes stored for that specific domain (e.g. validity of loyalty program membership).
+As a positive result of this mechanism, it is relatively simple for domain managers to integrate with our eID scheme.
+That is, they do not require additional, and potentially complex, authorization by a central administration.

-Domain Pseudonyms An eID holder that enrolls to a number of domains has unlinkable pseudonyms for each of them.
+Domain Pseudonyms.
+An eID holder that enrolls to a number of domains has unlinkable pseudonyms for each of them.
 They are derived from the identity of the eID holder as well as the identifier of the domain manager and can be used for domain-specific identification (e.g. for bonus point system in loyalty programs).
 We use a mechanism that does not require additional space on the SE.
 It also provides the capability for multiple devices of an eID holder to derive the same pseudonym for a specific domain.